williamakihisa/golang-detect-ransomfile/README.md

 Phase 2 Project :

-using Machine Learning to analyze process that could be hazardous for systems
+create API for pooling all protector services in all servers create UI in php/html for monitoring status protector fix update : detection.json for event monitoring

 Phase 3 Project :

-create AI to memorize events and preventing infectious programs.
+using Machine Learning to analyze process that could be hazardous for systems create AI to memorize events and preventing infectious programs.